maxime-c16/cursus_42/README.md

 ### ft_printf

 The aim of this project is to recode the printf function from the C standard library.
+- The prototype of ft_printf is `int ft_printf(const char *, ...);`
+- It must not do the buffer management like the real printf
+- It must manage the following conversions: `cspdiuxX%`

 ## Author